shhavel/sinatra-can/README.markdown

 ## License

-Copyright (c) 2011, Silvio Henrique Ferreira
-All rights reserved.
+Copyright (c) 2011, Silvio Henrique Ferreira and individual contributors All rights reserved.

 Redistribution and use in source and binary forms, with or without